 Currently, CTE can only be diagnosed with 100 percent accuracy by doing an examination of the brain tissue post-mortem.
 There is no way to definitively diagnose a person with CTE while they are still alive, but doctors have developed a special kind of imaging that can be done on a living person that is able to reveal information about the tau protein in their brain, which is directly connected to the development of CTE.
 There is currently research being done on an even more specific form of imaging, which will hopefully allow doctors to diagnose CTE while the patient is still alive.

-As we’ve said before, CTE impacts people who have a history of blunt force trauma, including military personnel, victims of domestic violence, but most frequently athletes.
+As we’ve said before, CTE impacts people who have a history of blunt force trauma, including military personnel, victims of domestic violence, and most frequently athletes.

 While there is no cure for CTE, there are ways to treat the symptoms of it before they negatively impact your life.
 One of the most troubling symptoms of CTE is the mental health issues that people face when they develop the disease — most frequently, depression and anxiety.